KMS Dirichlet forms, coercivity and super-bounded Markovian semigroups on von Neumann algebras: General quantum Ornstein-Uhlenbeck semigroups

-for analytics elements $A,B$, is then given by $\sigma^{\o_\beta}_t=\alpha_{-\beta t}$ for $t\in\R$.
-Regarding the number operator $N$ as an operator affiliated to $B(h)$ in its normal representation on $L^2(h)$ (i.e. acting, on a suitable domain of the Hilbert-Schmidt operators, by left composition), we have that the modular Araki's Hamiltonian is given by
+The modular group of $\o_\beta$, satisfying the modular condition $\o_\beta(A\sigma^{\o_\beta}_{-i}(B))=\o_\beta (BA)$, for analytics elements $A,B$, is then given by $\sigma^{\o_\beta}_t=\alpha_{-\beta t}$ for $t\in\R$.
+Regarding the Number Operator $N$ as an operator affiliated to $B(h)$ in its normal representation on $L^2(h)$ (i.e. acting, on a suitable domain of the Hilbert-Schmidt operators, by left composition), we have that the modular (Araki) Hamiltonian is given by the strong sum of the densely defined, self-adjoint operators $N$ and $-JNJ$ (belonging to commuting von Neumann algebras)